pkk-code/rclone/docs/content/hasher.md

 ### Other operations

+- any time a hash is requested, follow the logic from 1-4 from `hashsum` above
 - whenever a file is uploaded or downloaded **in full**, capture the stream to calculate all supported hashes on the fly and update database
 - server-side `move`  will update keys of existing cache entries